-Regice is returning to Pokémon Go Raids for one weekend only!
+How to take on Regice in Pokémon Go

 Darmanitan

-Originally encountered in the Unova region of Gen V, Darmanitan is a Pokémon with four different formes, including two Regional Variant found only in the Galar region of Gen VIII.
-The standard Unovan forme is the one you'll want for fighting the Ice Titan.
+Originally encountered in the Unova region of Gen V, Darmanitan is a Pokémon with four different forms, including two Regional Variants found only in the Galar region of Gen VIII.
+The standard Unovan form is the one you'll want for fighting the Ice Titan.
 As a pure Fire type, it takes half damage from Ice but double damage from Ground.
-Darumaka, its first stage is fairly common and only requires 50 Candies to evolve, so Darmanitan is very accessible.
+Darumaka, its first stage is fairly common and only requires 50 Candy to evolve, so Darmanitan is very accessible.
 Fire Fang and Overheat are the moves you'll want it to know.

 Back ups?